cmd-HMN/practice_models/house_prediction_advanced/ReadMe.md

 ## Dataset

-The dataset used in this project is the [Titanic Dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+The dataset used in this project is the [Advanced House Pricing Dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

 Or run the below command if u have kaggle install in you system